albajarazeth/omnifood.github.io/README.md

 # omnifood
-Is a landing page challange from Jonas Schmedtmann
+Is a landing page challange from Jonas Schmedtmann.